About Smart Shopping campaigns

 Follow best practices to get the most out of your campaign.

-Shopping campaigns that are goal-optimized automatically maximize your conversion value within a given budget.
+Smart Shopping campaigns automatically maximize your conversion value within a given budget.
 If you have a minimum return goal for your campaign, you can also set a target return on ad spend (ROAS).
 For example, if your target goal for your campaign is $5 worth of sales revenue for each $1 you spend on ads, you can set a target ROAS of 500%.
 When you set a target ROAS, your bids will be optimized to hit your target within your daily budget.
 If your ROAS is too high, some of your budget may not be spent and your overall sales may decline.

 Note: Setting a target ROAS is the inverse of setting an ERS (Effective Revenue Share), which is a measure of spend divided by revenue.
 Your actual ROAS might vary from your target ROAS.